suffolklibraries/wellbeing-conference/about/index.md

 ## About Hive

-HIVE is a new network designed set up by [Suffolk Libraries](https://www.suffolklibraries.co.uk) to help businesses across East Anglia grow and prosper.
+HIVE is a new network set up by [Suffolk Libraries](https://www.suffolklibraries.co.uk) to help businesses across East Anglia grow and prosper.
 From start-ups to scale ups, we’re looking to bring together experienced business support organisations and inspiring experts to drive success in your business.
 Our aim is to provide:

 - Accessible, insightful and timely business information
 - A motivating and inspiring environment in which to learn and share knowledge